28 Picture Styles for Canon - Professional Results for Cine, Video and Photo

 Get them right now, only 5 USD PayPal donation:

-First Feedback: "Man This Picture style is insane cut all time spent in post production i just tested +h Version looking good I'm going to do more video and spread the word to videographer for ur hard work.
-Thank again AGAIN BIT TIME" (from A.O.
-Vimeo Member)
+First Feedback: "Man this Picture Style is insane cut all time spent in post production i just tested +h version looking good I'm going to do more video and spread the word to videographer for ur hard work.
+Thank again big time.

 Are you tired of grading photo and video images in computer and losing time?
 So the Cook Picture Styles is for you.
 Perfect MOV videos from your Canon DSLR with real world colors, great tonal gradation and improved dynamic range without flatten the image.
 Perfect RAW photos converted to JPG in DPP software with shadow/highlight improvement.They are already finished in developing, ready to use and you will get them right now.